Getting Started with the Software using an Example – Price Tags with Barcodes

 In practice, it's often necessary to print individual labels quickly and automatically, with the printing process initiated directly by scanning a barcode or entering a number via keyboard.
 This is particularly useful in retail operations where price changes require new price tags.

 For such cases, the software offers a special print mode called "Print on Demand".
-In this mode, you can print price tags automatically by entering the product code.
+In this mode, you can print price tags automatically by simply entering or scanning the product code.

 To use this, click PRINT in the Print section and select "Print on Demand".
 Configure the settings as desired and follow the subsequent instructions.
 The program window will be replaced by a smaller window that accepts your input:

-Choosing the Right Barcode Type for Price Tags
+Choosing the Right Barcode Type for the Price Tags

 In retail and other sectors, price tags often include barcodes.
 The most common types are EAN-13 and EAN-8, which encode 13- and 8-digit globally unique product numbers (EAN).
 Only in a few countries, such as the USA and Canada, are the related and similarly structured UPC-A and UPC-E barcodes used instead, encoding 12- and 8-digit product numbers.

-In our software, you can choose the appropriate barcode type for your requirements by right-clicking the barcode object, selecting "Edit" and navigating to the "Barcode" tab:
+In the software, you can choose the appropriate barcode type for your requirements by right-clicking the barcode object, selecting "Edit" and navigating to the "Barcode" tab:

 Finally, let's add product images to our price tags.
 The steps are similar to adding the price information in the first section: